 It is the ambition of the European Union to be a climate-neutral continent by 2050.
 To that end, the Green Deal has been drawn up with a number of regulations that impact all sectors.
-One of the pillars of this Green Deal is to transform the economy into a circular one, which requires existing materials, parts, and products to be used for as long as possible, reused, repaired, or recycled.
+One of the pillars of this Green Deal is to transform the economy into a circular and durable one.
+To achieve this, transparency on durability information, deforestation information,... is essential.

 Making this possible requires one single, shared language, in order to ensure that information and product data can be shared in a harmonised and standardised manner.
-This, in turn, will ensure that all stakeholders in this circular economy can communicate efficiently.
+This, in turn, will ensure that all stakeholders in this circular and durableeconomy can communicate efficiently.

 Below are several important regulations for which GS1 provides its members with support and advice.